Milwaukie Bay Park Project

 A plan for the park was adopted in 2010 by the City of Milwaukie, serving as the foundation for many agencies, community partners, and local citizens to participate in shaping improvements over the years.
 Many elements of that plan were completed by the City over the past decade, including the Klein Point Overlook, new boat launch and landing, auto and boat trailer parking, restroom facilities, temporary Trolley Trail connection, a riverside path, river bank stabilization and plantings, plantings, an improved access bridge over Kellogg Creek, and a river bank repair project with new pedestrian access.

 Now in the final phase, this design effort revisited the plan adopted in 2010 to update elements that were not completed in previous phases, integrating these in a final design that meets today’s needs for the City, the District and the people they serve.
-Considerations included preserving the redwood tree, having the planned water feature be interactive, integrating nature play into the play area, and mitigating geese impacts — to name a few
+Considerations included preserving the redwood tree, having the planned water feature be interactive, integrating nature play into the play area, and mitigating geese impacts — to name a few.

 SUPPORTING DOCUMENTS & RESOURCES